 What Is Considered a Locked Container?

-The term “locked container” is a secured container that can be fully closed and locked by one of the following:
+The term “locked container” refers to a secured container that can be fully closed and locked by one of the following:

 - Combination lock